Phone & WhatsApp: +66 96 916 3287

 Cognitive Behavioral Therapy (CBT)

-CBT helps identify and change thought patterns that keep the nervous system activated.
-By reframing beliefs and adopting healthier behaviours, you increase your sense of safety and reduce stress responses.
+CBT helps identify and change thought patterns that consistently stimulate the nervous system.
+Reframing beliefs and adopting healthier behaviours reduces the impact of thoughts and emotions on your nerves, enabling you to reconnect with a sense of security, and lowering stress responses.

-These therapies are most effective when practiced consistently in safe, supportive environments.
+These therapies are most effective when practiced regularly in safe, supportive environments.

 Why Inpatient Treatment Works

-Sometimes, self-directed practices and outpatient therapy are not enough.
-Inpatient treatment for nervous system dysregulation offers immersion and structure that allow the nervous system to reset more fully.
+Self-directed practices and outpatient therapy are not always sufficient to address all cases.
+Inpatient treatment for nervous system dysregulation offers the immersion and structure that can make a difference.
+In an environment entirely geared towards recovery, the nervous system has the chance to reset more fully.
 Benefits include:

 Inpatient Treatment for Nervous System Regulation

 If you are dealing with chronic dysregulation, complex trauma, or burnout, inpatient care may be the most effective option.
 At Yatra Centre in Krabi, Thailand, we provide trauma-informed programs that integrate somatic therapy, IFS, trauma-sensitive yoga, breathwork, CBT, and more.
-Surrounded by the natural beauty of Krabi, clients are supported by experienced and compassionate professionals.
+In the beautiful, natural surroundings of Krabi, clients receive the support they need, from experienced and compassionate professionals.

 You Can Regulate and Heal

-Living with a dysregulated nervous system can feel like being trapped in constant vigilance, or it can feel like being completely switched off.
-Yet your system is adaptable.
-And with the right support, it can relearn safety and return to balance.
+Living with a dysregulated nervous system can feel both like being on constant alert, or alternatively being completely switched off.
+Yet your system is supremely adaptable, and can resume normal, harmonious function again with the right approach and support.

-With somatic healing, cognitive approaches, movement, and compassionate care, recovery is possible.
-You can leave survival mode behind and build a life of clarity, calm, and connection.
+Thanks to modalities such as somatic healing, cognitive therapy, bodywork and movement practices, and compassionate care, recovery is possible.
+You can free yourself from a default survival mode setting, and regain a life of serenity, clarity and healthy connection.

 Call Yatra Centre today at +66 96 916 3287 to speak with a specialist about your path to nervous system healing.